pacific-hake/hake-assessment/README.md

   - Backslashes before special characters are no longer necessary.
 Previously we would have to write something like `the 97.5\% quantile`.
 Now we would simply write `the 97.5% quantile`.
-This has always been a thorn in our side as forgetting one backslash broke the build broken.
+This has always been a thorn in our side as forgetting one backslash broke the whole build, with no easy way to find what was causing it to break.
+* All weights in the document text, figures, and tables are in metric (kt, Mt) instead of thousands of tonnes, '000 tonnes, x 1,000 tonnes, millions of tonnes and any other phrases that were present throughout previously.
+* Forecast descriptions have been placed into a CSV file so that we can more easily find and edit them.
+These are the values that will appear in the decision tables.
+The file is found at `doc/forecast-descriptions.csv`
+* Many figure settings have been standardized across all figures.
+These can be found in `data-raw/plot-settings.R` If these are be changed, follow the same procedure as laid out in the
+  [Adding new data to data tables](#dt) section below, but using the `data-raw/plot-settings.R` instead.
+* Some document settings have been made into package data.
+See the file `data-raw/document-settings.R` and change the same way as explained in the point above.
+* Some SS filename settings have been made into package data.
+See the file `data-raw/ss-filenames.R` and change the same way as explained in the points above.
+* The key and nuisance posteriors have been made into package data.
+See the file `data-raw/key-posteriors.R` and change the same way as explained in the points above.
+* All old, unused functions and other code has been removed.

 ---
 ## How to create the hake assessment PDF document
 **The `RDS` files must have been created before the document can be built.**

-* Load the hake package like this: `devtools::load_all(".")`
+* Load the hake package by running `devtools::load_all(".")` while in the hake package working directory.
-* Render the PDF like this: `render()`
+* Create the `hake.tex` file by running `render()`.
+This will create the `hake.tex` file along with the `hake.pdf` file. ***The PDF file created in this step is not formatted correctly, and the following step is required to rebuild it using `lualatex`***.
-* The Tex file must now be run through LaTeX again, using `LuaLatex` to give us the final document.
-Go to an Operating system terminal window and run the following.
+* The `hake.tex` file must now be run through LaTeX, using `lualatex` to give us the final document.
+Go to an Operating System terminal window and run the following in the `doc` directory (where the `hake.tex` file is located).
 Note that `lualatex` is run twice.
 This is to ensure all references are set correctly.
 If you run it only once you will find many question marks in the document for figure and table references.
   - `lualatex hake.tex; lualatex hake.tex`

+The file `hake.pdf` will contain the final document.

 **Details of the `render()` function**